Welcome to today's edition of the Rush 24-7 podcast.

 Okay, okay.

-So we've established that the circumstances for all three perfectly fine.
+So we've established that the circumstances for all three, perfectly fine.

-They can hear them each equally well.
+They could hear them each equally well.

 They were all being listened to.